 Ethical Decision Making Paper.
-Students will write a four-page paper over the following topic:
+Students will write a two-page paper over the following topic: International Obligations.
+Answer the following questions over international obligations:

-International Obligations: Answer the following questions:
+• Are wealthier nations obliged to help other nations or governments, not just with humanitarian aid, but with military aid?
+Or even more, are we obliged to intervene if those governments institute or enable or condone massive human rights abuses?

-- Are wealthier nations obliged to help other nations or governments, not just with humanitarian aid, but with military aid. - Are they obliged to intervene if those governments institute/enable/condone massive human rights abuses? - Should wealthier nations step in if the governments collapse in civil war or becomes chaotic and ineffective?
+• What if the governments collapse in civil war?
+Or become chaotic and ineffective?
+Or allow or encourage genocide ("ethnic cleansing")?

 Support your opinions with the text and real-world examples.
-Title page and reference pages are not included in the minimum page length.
-APA citations are required, minimum of three references.

 Case Study Analysis.
 Student will read the assigned case studies then answer the questions at the end of the case study.
 When answering the questions, students should incorporate key aspects of the lesson into answers and not just answer the question.
-Each case study is worth 50 points.
-Students will post case study analysis to the provided link in the Lessons by Week menu selection in Blackboard.
-Title page and reference pages are not included in the minimum page length.
-APA citations are required.
-Minimum of two pages.
+Each case study is worth 100 points.
+Students will post case study analysis to the provided link in the Submit Assignments Here menu selection in Blackboard.